 Low Energy Pipeline improves productivity

 Organization: Goulburn-Murray Water

 Goulburn-Murray Water (GMW) is Australia’s largest rural water provider.
-It is currently undertaking a $2 billion 10-year modernisation program called the GMW Connections Project.
-Stage 1 of the project saw the automation of 3,000km of primary (backbone) channels using TCC™ Network Control.
-Stage 2 is rationalising the network and connecting farms on smaller channels to the backbone using technologies such as Rubicon’s Low Energy Pipeline.
+It is currently undertaking a AU$2 billion 10-year modernization program called the GMW Connections Project.
+Stage 1 of the project saw the automation of 1,800 miles of primary (backbone) channels using TCC™ Network Control.
+Stage 2 is rationalizing the network and connecting farms on smaller canals to the backbone using technologies such as Rubicon’s Low Energy Pipeline.

 The unreliable water supply had a significant impact on Ross’ lifestyle and his bottom line.
 To avoid damaging his crops through over and under watering, Ross had to constantly monitor flows “We’d often find that the flow had stopped during the night, leaving bays only half watered.
 We nearly had to stay here and watch it 24 hours a day.

 “The system has changed our lifestyle.”

 Through the Goulburn-Murray Water Connections Project, Ross and the other farmers along the channel were given the opportunity to have their canal system replaced by a Rubicon Low Energy Pipeline (LEP™).
 The LEP is a new type of shared gravity-fed pipeline which uses smart software and automated BladeMeter™ farm turnouts to ensure all farms receive high and consistent flows.

 After meeting with Ross and the other landholders, Rubicon developed an 2750 foot LEP Solution to supply the four farms.
 A pump at the pipe intake was installed to automatically kick in and increase capacity from a flow rate of 10 cubic feet per second to 19 at times of high demand.
 The system was operational within two months of construction commencing.